What is PlayLab?

 - Springboards (3 throughout the season, Fall/Winter/Spring) – “In-progress” workshops throughout our year together.
 PlayLabbers are given dedicated time, space, and collaborators (including members of our ensemble and community) throughout the season to explore specific questions related to their play development and tailored to the needs of the writer and the material.

 - Annual Retreat (May 15-17, 2020*) – Each playwright will attend the Pipeline annual retreat, during which each developed full-length play will be given its first cold reading.

-- Week of Extraordinary Risk (June 2019): Each playwright will write a full-length play to be presented as part of the Week of Extraordinary Risk reading series in June.
+- Week of Extraordinary Risk (June 2020): Each playwright will write a full-length play to be presented as part of Pipeline’s Week of Extraordinary Risk in June.

-- PlayLab playwrights are also expected to attend Pipeline events throughout our tenth season.
-PlayLabbers will play an active role in the 2019 Gala as champions of Pipeline, to speak to their experience to the greater Pipeline community.
+- PlayLab playwrights are also expected to attend Pipeline events throughout our eleventh season, including the 2020 Gala and any other programming, to speak to their experience to the greater Pipeline community.

 *Dates subject to change.

-Please email the following to email@example.com with the subject line: [LAST NAME] 2019 PlayLab Submission.
-Please combine all materials into a single PDF document and be sure to name your file in the following format [LASTNAME_Playlab2019].
+Please email the following to firstname.lastname@example.org with the subject line: [LAST NAME] 2020 PlayLab Submission.
+Please combine all materials into a single PDF document and be sure to name your file in the following format [LASTNAME_Playlab2020].